 What you must pay when Services that are covered for you you get these services In-Network Chiropractic services Covered services include: \$20 copay for each Medicare-• We cover only Manual manipulation of the spine to correct covered chiropractic services subluxation visit.
 Out-of-Network Note: Office visits and x-rays are not covered 25% for each Medicarecovered chiropractic services visit.
 In-Network and Out-of-Network If you receive additional services, cost sharing for those services may apply.

-Colorectal cancer screening In-Network For people 50 and older, the following are covered: There is no coinsurance, • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months
+Colorectal cancer screening

+For people 50 and older, the following are covered:

+• Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months